ftmdapp/javascript-sdk/README.md

 # Contributing

-Contributions to the Binance Chain JavaScript SDK are welcome.
+Contributions to the Zar Network Chain JavaScript SDK are welcome.
 Please ensure that you have tested the changes with a local client and have added unit test coverage for your code.